 The following practice papers strongly correspond with the demands of Leicester High School For Girls’ 11+ maths test:

 As for Leicester High School For Girls’ 11+ General Reasoning assessment, we would recommend the following practice papers:

 Skill specific practice

 The following topic specific packs will help your child prepare for the various question types that could come up in the Leicester High School For Girls’ 11+ General Reasoning exam:

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

+Our practice tests aim to show what sort of questions were included in Leicester High School For Girls 11+ exam past papers.
 The information provided about Leicester High School For Girls was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.